trevermock/covid19-reports/README.md

 where `{name}` is the name of the migration you want to create.
 An empty template will be generated in `/server/migrations`.

+#### Restoring State Locally

+If your local database schema falls out of sync with migrations and you want to get back to a clean state, you can run `./seed-dev.sh`.
+This will automatically recreate the database, apply the current migrations, and get the app back into a usable state.

 ### Testing

 ```